 - Does blocking intestinal sweet taste receptors reduce glucose uptake in patients with type 2 diabetes?

-The Intestinal Nutrient Sensing Group has major collaborators from basic and clinical science backgrounds and industry, strengthening our ability to deliver novel therapies for obesity and type 2 diabetes.
+The Intestinal Nutrient Sensing Group collaborates with researchers from basic and clinical science backgrounds and industry, strengthening our ability to deliver novel therapies for obesity and type 2 diabetes.